 The road to he** is paved with good intentions.
-If a toy is designed beautifully but disentegrates if mishandled slightly then there was room for improvement.
-It’s an easy argument to suggest that this section is actually an extension of design and in many ways it is.
-For the structure presented here I tend to think of the toy in a best case scenario light for the Design section and in a “So how does it really play out” manner in this section.
-The materials chosen to actually make the toy matter much more here.
-If a hinge is only trouble because it’s made of very thin plastic instead of metal then the toy will be penalized in the Durability section rather than the Design section.
+If a toy is designed beautifully but disintegrates if mishandled slightly, then there was room for improvement.
+It’s an easy argument that this section is an extension of Design, and in many ways it is.
+For the review structure, I think of the design’s intention in the design section, and its execution in this section.
+The materials chosen to make the toy/gimmick matter much more here.
+If a hinge is only trouble because it’s made of very thin plastic instead of metal, then the toy will be penalized in the Durability section rather than the Design section.
 Toys will also gain points in this section for being screw-based rather than heavily glued.
-Screws allow a toy to be taken apart and weaknesses, such as loose joints, to be corrected.
+Screws allow a toy to be taken apart and weaknesses, such as loose joints, corrected.
 Toys that are extensively glued can not be taken apart without breaking, in most cases, and are prone to falling apart as the bonds of the glue break.

 Durability & Build: 10 Possible Points

 1) This toy is fine China… and you are a bull.

 2) Toy should come packaged with glue… ’cause you’re gonna need it.